 This is the amount of money saved per animal by converting to rotational grazing.
 For this study the savings accounted for are: fuel savings, commercial fertilizer savings, feed savings, and labor savings.
 Other information such as savings in veterinarian bills and reduced equipment maintenance costs were not contemplated in these calculations.
-The average amount of money saved per beef animal is \$118.25 per year.
-The average amount of money saved per beef animal is \$118.25 per year.
-The average amount of money saved per year.
-The average amount of money saved per dairy animal is \$62.51 per year.
-One note regarding return on investment, Project Grass initially spent \$159,000 in grant money.
-This money yielded a total annual savings for participating farmers of \$51,263.
+The average amount of money saved per beef animal was \$140.77 per year.
+The average amount of money saved per sheep was \$23.66 per year.
+The average amount of money saved per horse was \$48.32 per year.
+The average amount of money saved per dairy heifer was \$135.00 per year.
+One note regarding return on investment, Project Grass initially spent \$150,000 in grant money.
+This money yielded a total annual savings for participating farmers of \$555,200.56.
 However, the installed hardware should have a minimal useful life of ten years therefore that savings should accrue year after year throughout the useful life of the fence.
-Over the life of the best management practices this is over a 3 to 1 benefit to cost ratio.
-Every dollar spent made the farmer over three dollars.
+Over the life of the best management practices this is a 3.7 to 1 benefit to cost ratio.
+Every grant dollar spent made the farmer over three dollars and seventy cents.